mikiyasalehegn/Lottery/README.md

 ## Key Words

-### Author: Mikiyas Alehegn Author: Mikiyas Alehegn comoute(): Is a method in evaluator class that used to check if the player wins the game.
+### Author: Is a method in evaluator class that used to check if the player wins the game.
-### Author: Mikiyas Alehegn Author: Mikiyas Alehegn intersect : Is a parameter that represent the amount of common numbers for both white balls.
+### Author: Is a parameter that represent the amount of common numbers for both white balls.
 It is also a method
 ###            used to calculate intersection.
-### Author: Mikiyas Alehegn Evalutor: Is a class that compute different conditions to award the players.
+### Author: Is a class that compute different conditions to award the players.
-### Author: Mikiyas Alehegn delete(): A method used to delete numbers from lists.
+### Author: A method used to delete numbers from lists.

 ## Author: Mikiyas Alehegn